Looking for the best bean bag chair that’s comfortable, healthy, and easy on the environment?

 - CertiPUR and/or GREENGUARD synthetic foams

-A lot of the conventional bean bag chairs on the market are made out of synthetic fabrics like polyester, which is just another type of plastic.
 Considering that this is the part of the chair that will be against your or your child’s skin for a long period of time, it’s better to choose natural and/or organic fabrics in order to reduce the amount of off-gassing.
-Look for:

-Of course, these fabrics are also more eco-friendly in their production and end-of-life compared to polyester.
+Of course, these fabrics are also more eco-friendly in their production and end-of-life when compared to polyester as well.

-7 Brands That Make Natural, Organic, and Non-Toxic Bean Bag Chairs, Covers, and Filling
+7 Brands That Make Eco-Friendly, Organic, and Non-Toxic Bean Bag Chairs, Covers, and Filling

-The Ultimate Green Store carries bean bag chairs for adults and kids that are handcrafted in the USA out of materials like organic cotton and hemp.
+The Ultimate Green Store carries organic bean bag chairs for adults and kids that are handcrafted in the USA out of natural materials like organic cotton and hemp.
 For the filling, they use:

 - CertiPUR-US certified foams, which are low-VOC foams without PBDEs, TDCPP or TCEP flame retardants, heavy metals, formaldehyde, or phthalates